Legal updates

 How could it impact your business?

-This case underlines the importance of viewing Intellectual Property (IP) rights within their broader commercial context, rather than as isolated legal assets.
-Patents can, of course, be used to stop competitors from copying a product, but crucially (as illustrated here), they also play a major role in global commercial settlements, licensing negotiations and cross‑border deals.
+This case underlines the importance of viewing intellectual property (IP) rights within their broader commercial context, rather than as isolated legal assets.
+Patents can, of course, be used to stop competitors from copying a product, but crucially (as illustrated here), they also play a major role in global commercial settlements, licensing negotiations and cross-border deals.

 The CGM market is worth billions, and Abbott was willing to bear the substantial cost of restoring its patent via the Court of Appeal, even though the case with Dexcom had settled.
 The patent itself held significant strategic and commercial value far beyond the immediate litigation.

 Additionally, the judgment highlights the importance of taking a proactive approach when faced with delayed decisions.
-In this case, the High Court judgment under appeal took more than 14 months to be handed down, which increases the likelihood of internal inconsistencies in a judgement and creates uncertainty for businesses.
+In this case, the High Court judgment under appeal took more than 14 months to be handed down, which increases the likelihood of internal inconsistencies in a judgment and creates uncertainty for businesses.

 What steps should you take?